Basic Nutritional Principles

 Drink plenty of water

-You lose body water in sweat, breath, tears, and other fluids throughout the day.
-For athletes, this is a massive concern because even a small change in hydration levels can cause decreases in performance.
+You lose body water through sweat, breath, tears, and other fluids throughout the day.
+For athletes, this is a massive concern because even a small change in hydration levels can decrease performance.

 Proper hydration is crucial for all athletes.
-You are advised to carry a water bottle with you throughout the day.
-Sip the water at frequent intervals to maintain hydration.
-As an alternative to coffee, drink green tea.
+Carry a water bottle with you throughout the day, sip the water at frequent intervals, and drink green tea as an alternative to coffee.

 Pre- and Post-Workout Nutrition